rapidspeciation/biodiversity_genomics_course/exercises/05_filtering_variants.md

 a + theme_light()
 ```

 The mean depth is around 17.
 However, there is one individual with a very low mean depth (approximately 8).
+It might be good to exclude this one.

 ### Proportion of missing data per individual